fgl27/SmartTwitchTV/README.md

 ![Add_key](https://bhb27.github.io/smarttv-twitch/screenshot/Add_key.png)

-After setting up a user on the app you can add a Twitch.TV authentication key, to be able to fallow and access subscribed only past broadcast.
-The key is generated on the bellow link through Twitch.TV web site, the link is only a reference as it is displayed on the app screen
+After setting up a user on the application you can add a Twitch.TV authentication key, to be able to fallow and access subscribed only past broadcast as described on the above screen shot.
+The key is generated on the bellow link through Twitch.TV web site, the link bellow is the same showed on the application screen.

 ## [Twitch.TV app for Samsung TV authorization page](http://tiny.cc/twitchkey)